Chewt/goterm/README.md

 Use `goterm --help` to see a list of command line arguments goterm accepts.

-You can also use the command `help` while running the program to see a list of available commands.
+You can also use the command `help` while running the program to see a list of available commands, and `help SUBCMD` to see information about a specific command.

 # Networking
 To play against someone on the network, simple have on player run goterm with the command `goterm -h` to act as the host, and the other player use the command `goterm -c IPADDRESS` to connect to the host.
 You can also use the machine's hostname instead of the IP address if your network supports hostname resolution.

 # Engines
 Goterm uses the Go Text Protocol to communicate with go engines.
 You